BlueGob/cuby/README.md

 ```bash
 make install
 ```
-this command will compile all the source code in source-code folder and create algorithms diractory and put all the compiled code inside of it.
+this command will compile all the source code in source-code folder and create algorithms directory and put all the compiled code inside of it.

 ## how to use